Imagine this: dishes piled up, laundry tossed on the bedroom floor, backpacks abandoned in the middle of the kitchen.

 I only recently noticed this phenomenon while I was watching the Stress-free Homemaking course.

 Erin and Holly were talking about how doing laundry from beginning to end is a cycle.
-When you start a second load of laundry before you complete the first one, you’ve broken the laundry cycle.
+When you start the second load of laundry before you complete the first one, you’ve broken the laundry cycle.
 Then it gets harder to complete the cycle (i.e. put away the first load of laundry).

 This made a lot of sense for me.